Placing and routing quantum LDPC codes in multilayer superconducting hardware: Database of Code Layouts

 \section{Database of Code Layouts}

-Table~\ref{tab:metrics_database} contains all 139 codes laid out in this work and shown in Fig.~\ref{fig:complexity}.
-It shows the code parameters, logical efficiency, individual hardware metrics, and final hardware cost for each QECC.
+Table~\ref{tab:metrics_database} contains all 144 codes laid out in this work and shown in Fig.~\ref{fig:complexity}.
+It shows the code parameters, logical efficiency, individual hardware parameters, and final hardware complexity for each QECC.
 Furthermore, the layouts for all the codes in Fig.~\ref{fig:complexity} can be visualized using an online database at \cite{hal_database}.

 \FloatBarrier